jarrell-w/tinylinkr/README.md

 ## Lessons Learned:

--This was a great refresh on the use of some of javascripts es6 functions as well as dom manipulation!
+-This was a great refresh on the use of some of javascripts es6 functions as well as dom manipulation.